dpn2728/omega-prime-v2-soul/README.md

-# Deployed the first version of the Quantum Brain
+# Deployed the final communication module